gayeongpark/gayeongpark.github.io/_posts/2024-09-20-NETWORK-SERVICES.md

 Attackers can manipulate host files to redirect traffic to malicious sites, highlighting the need for caution when modifying host files.

+### DNS Zones

+- Reverse Zone : Is used in DNS to map IP addresses to domain names, which is called a reverse DNS lookup.
+It is useful for troubleshooting.

+- Stub Zone : Contains just enough information to aid in directing DNS queries to the correct server.
+(Connecting queries)

+- Forward Zone : Is the typical DNS zone that maps domain names to IP addresses.

+- Secondary Zone : Is a read-only copy of the primary DNS zone, used for load balancing, redundancy, and fault tolerance.

 ### DNS Record Types

 DNS records are entries in the Domain Name System (DNS) that map domain names to various types of information, primarily IP addresses.
 These records tell DNS servers how to respond to queries for a domain.
 Different types of DNS records serve different purposes, and they are essential for routing traffic on the internet.